The Omen (franchise): Films

-In the fourth and final film of the original series, Omen IV: The Awakening, it is revealed that Damien's followers arranged for his biological daughter Delia to be adopted by two attorneys, Gene and Karen York.
+In the fourth film of the original series, Omen IV: The Awakening, it is revealed that Damien's followers arranged for his biological daughter Delia to be adopted by two attorneys, Gene and Karen York.
 While nothing seems wrong at first, compared to her father, Delia is fully aware of her powers as she terrorizes her mother Karen.
 Karen finds herself pregnant and hires a private detective to find out about Delia's lineage.
 Along the way, she believes Delia is the Antichrist.
 A string of bizarre accidental deaths follows, before Karen gives birth to her son Alexander while falling into a paranoia as she tries to reveal her daughter's true identity.
 With the help of the private detective, Karen learns that Delia is the daughter of Damien Thorn while holding her family doctor, Dr. Hastings, at gunpoint.
 Upon learning Dr. Hastings is a Satanist, Karen learns that the reborn Antichrist is actually Alexander: Delia's twin brother whose embryo was inside Delia the entire time and implanted into Karen by Hastings.
 Though Karen adamantly wished to kill Alexander and tries to do so, the baby's powers cause her to commit suicide, leaving Alexander and Delia still alive to continue their birth father's work.

 The 2006 remake of the first film, also titled The Omen, was directed and produced by John Moore.
-Starring Liev Schreiber and Julia Stiles, the film was met with mixed reviews but with general box office success.
+Starring Liev Schreiber and Julia Stiles, the film was met with mixed reviews but general box office success.
 With a budget of $25 million, the film grossed $54 million domestic and $64 million in other territories, totalling $119 million.

-In 2016, an Omen prequel was announced to be in the works, with Ben Jacoby writing the script and Antonio Campos in talks to direct.
-In May 2022, Arkasha Stevenson was revealed to direct the film.
-The First Omen is written by Tim Smith and Arkasha Stevenson, starring Sonia Braga, Bill Nighy, Nell Tiger Free, Ralph Ineson, Andrea Arcangeli, Anton Alexander, Tawfeek Barhom, Maria Caballero and Mia McGovern Zaini.